emekeys/cetm46_Ass/README.md

 ## Overview

-This Streamlit app allows users to input student data and receive predictions on the student's performance group (below-average, average, high achievers) along with recommendations for improvement.
+This Streamlit app allows users to input student data and receive predictions on the student's performance group (below-average, average, high achievers) along with recommendations for improvement and visualization of the predicted result.
 The app uses a pre-trained KMeans clustering model.

 ## Features